Liquid Epoxy Dye

 So, if you’re wondering if you can add color to epoxy, the answer is yes!
 That is, if you’re still mixing and setting it.
 Painting on top of set epoxy won’t turn out as astounding.

-And we recommend against using food coloring or other water-based epoxy additives.They throw off the ratio of resin to hardener, so the end result doesn’t turn out right.However, any of the above four products are completely safe to use as dye for epoxy!
+And we recommend against using food coloring or other water-based epoxy additives.They throw off the ratio of resin to hardener, so the end result doesn’t turn out right.However, any of the above four products are completely safe to use as a dye for epoxy!

 FAQs About Epoxy Dye

 1. What can I use for epoxy colorant?